International-Data-Spaces-Association/IDS-Deployment-Scenarios/README.md

 The deployment scenarios listed here are not necessarily attached to a particular use case in the Dataspace Radar.
 The relationship of IDS Deployment Scenarios with other assets of IDSA is explained in more detail in the [Deployment Scenarios Report](DEPLOYMENT-SCENARIOS-REPORT.MD#23-ids-deployment-scenarios).

-### How to assess the maturity level of a IDS Deployment Scenario?

-The maturity level of an IDS Deployment Scenario is currently not listed but as more IDS deployment scenarios are listed, we will have this activated.

-Meanwhile, please feel free to check and comment on the [Maturity Assessment Criteria](broken-reference) on this repository that suggests a methodology to assess the maturity of IDS Deployment Scenarios, in three levels: Sandbox, Incubated and Graduated.

 ## How can i share a deployment scenario?